uie-com/cc-pdf/README.md

 Returns the live-updated PDF file corresponding to the stored document.

+### Send a Daily Report
-### Sends summary notifications for PDFs that are marked with today's date.
+Sends a summary webhook with a list of PDFs that are marked with today's date.
+Can be used for easy access to daily or event-specific documents.
+Requires document IDs begin with the format "YYYY-MM-DD".

 **Endpoint:**
 `GET /notify`